guildai/guildai/guild/tests/batch-fail-on-trial-error.md

     INFO: [guild] Running trial ...: error.py (fail=yes)
     FAIL
     ERROR: [guild] Trial ... exited with an error (1) - see log for details
-    ERROR: [guild] Stopping batch because a trial failed (remaining staged trials may be started as needed)
+    ERROR: [guild] Stopping batch because a trial failed (pending trials can be started as needed)
     <exit 1>

-Our runs - note that the batch run has failed and that the second run remains as staged.
+The batch run has failed and that the second run remains as pending.

     >>> project.print_runs(status=True)
     error.py   error
-    error.py   staged
+    error.py   pending
     error.py+  error

 ## Fail on trial error and steps